nbaertsch/nbaertsch.github.io/_drafts/htb---laboratory.md

 <br/>
 <img src="../assets/img/htb/easy/Passage/rails-console.png">
 <br/>
-Reading up on gitlab documentation, I am starting to get a feel for how the usr path is going to go.
+Reading up on gitlab documentation, I am starting to get a feel for how the user path is going to go.
 Here, I am testing the functionality of this rails console command.
 The default storage behavior of gitlab is to hash project storage locations, instead of just storing in human readable locations on disk.
 I am hoping I can guess dexter's project name?
 Not sure yet.

 <br/>